napframework/nap/docs/doxygen/markdown/06_project_management.md

 Your module with its libfoo third party dependency will now build and run on all three platforms.

 The last consideration is to ensure the third party shared library is include in the packaged project.
 Due to the fact that we've already copied the DLL into the project bin directory on Windows we have already completed that step there.
-However on macOS and Linux we need to need to add this as a step using CMake's <a href="https://cmake.org/cmake/help/v3.6/command/install.html" target="_blank">install</a> command.
+However on macOS and Linux we need to add this as a step using CMake's <a href="https://cmake.org/cmake/help/v3.6/command/install.html" target="_blank">install</a> command.
 Add the following to your `moduleExtra.cmake`, noting that we're installing the library into the `lib` directory within the package:
 ```
 if(UNIX)
     # Install libfoo into lib directory in packaged project on macOS and Linux